Feeds:

 Buoyed by the love of the hospital staff, and a formidable team of wise women known to all as “the Mamas,” Lumo and her friends keep the hope of one day resuming their former lives, thanks to an operation that can restore them fully to health.
 A feisty young woman with a red comb perpetually jutting from her hair, Lumo faces the challenge of recovery with remarkable courage and sass.
 As she and her friends recover from surgery, they pass the days by gossiping and sharing their dreams of one day finding love.”

-The E-Advocate interviewed Harper McConnell, the Director of Development with HEAL Africa.
-After working with Harper on various social media strategies over the past few months, I am more than inspired by her deep knowledge and 24-7 dedication to the health of rural Congo and ending the rape epidemic.
+The E-Advocate Network interviewed Harper McConnell, the Director of Development with HEAL Africa.
+I am deeply moved and inspired by her knowledge and 24-7 dedication to the health of rural Congo and ending the rape epidemic.

-E-Advocate: Heal Africa works towards the vision of a holistic medical health in the rural regions of the DR Congo.
-How are your volunteers and staff on the ground in the Congo advancing your vision?
+E-Advocate Network: HEAL Africa works towards the vision of a holistic medical health in the rural regions of the DR Congo.
+How are your volunteers and staff on the ground in the Congo working to advance your vision?

 HEAL Africa: HEAL Africa has sat at the epicenter of the genocide and war since HEAL began as a hospital in Goma in 1994, founded by a Congolese surgeon, Dr. Jo Lusi and his wife Lyn.
 Health problems are often the symptom of greater societal ills, so we work outside of the hospital walls.